 How long does it take to do the Ruta del Alba?

 The route is round trip along the same path.
-In the end we will have used 4 hours of our valuable time in a very healthy exercise for our senses.
+In the end we will have used assistance of our valuable time in a very healthy exercise for our senses.
 The route that we propose is a simple way, easy walking and little unevenness, suitable for the whole family.

 Ruta del Alba: how to get there